|At Risk||Watch List||High Risk|

 - 1962-1982 - The building was used by Transparent Bag Company (1st floor) and Truly Magic Products (TMP, 2-3rd floors)

 - 1989 - SCI Development purchased the complex for redevelopment into office and warehouse space.
-They performed various interior and exterior work and arranged for the city to remove the 2nd floor bridge between the two warehouses on Fay.
+They performed some small interior and exterior work, and arranged for the city to remove the 2nd floor bridge between the two warehouses on Fay.

 - 1995 - The Wildroot brand was sold to Stephan Co. of Florida, who continues to produce hair products under the Wildroot name.